ghosty-labs/solciety-mobile-app/README.md

 ## Step 1: Installation

 1. Make sure you've already got `Node.js`, the `Android SDK`, the `Android SDK Platform`, and an `Android Virtual Device` all set up.

+   For more detailed information on setting up the development environment, please visit: [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup).

-2. Clone this repository to your computer by running the following command:
+3. Clone this repository to your computer by running the following command:
    ```shell
    # using HTTPS
    https://github.com/ghosty-labs/solciety-mobile-app.git